Departmental Fax: 908-709-7342

 Q. Can I obtain a Cranford Police Department uniform shoulder patch?

-A. Regretfully, the Cranford Police Department cannot respond to the overwhelming number of Internet requests from civilian collectors for patches and memorabilia Although it is the policy of the Cranford Police Department not to release any patches for non-official purposes (such as collecting), only special requests made in writing to Chief Eric Mason, 8 Springfield Ave, Cranford, NJ will be considered.
+A. Regretfully, the Cranford Police Department cannot respond to the overwhelming number of Internet requests from civilian collectors for patches and memorabilia Although it is the policy of the Cranford Police Department not to release any patches for non-official purposes (such as collecting), only special requests made in writing to Chief James Wozniak, 8 Springfield Ave, Cranford, NJ will be considered.